The amazing benefits of lavender

 What is lavender?

 Lavender is a much loved ‘cottage garden herb’, with spikes of highly scented purple flowers which are very attractive to wildlife.
 It is originally from the Mediterranean coast but is now widely grown across the world for use in aromatherapy and perfumery.
 This violet wonder is high in essential oils that cheer the heart, relieve stress and improve sleep.
 It has a long history of traditional use, and the ancient Greeks, and Romans made good use of its calming properties as well as its sweet scent.
 Lavender’s relaxing benefits are considered to be largely due to the essential oils present, whether inhaled, ingested or applied topically.
-This fragrant flower can be found in our Night Time and Love teas, as well as our Inner Peace supplement.
-It's not just great for us as it's great for attracting bees and butterflies if you grow it in your garden or a window box- being able to smell it regularly has real benefits
+This fragrant flower can be found in our Night Time and Love teas.
+It's not just great for us as it's great for attracting bees and butterflies if you grow it in your garden or a window box- being able to smell it regularly has real benefits.

 So why's lavender so special?